 So, you’re thinking about taking part in an exhibition?
 Good move; research shows that, done right, exhibitions can deliver the hottest, fastest, and most easily converted leads of any marketing medium.

-But the key is in the words “when done right”, and so there are a number of things we need to address right from the start.1 why exhibit ( how does it compare to other promotions)
+But the key is in the words “when done right”, and so there are a number of things we need to address right from the start.

 1. Be Clear About Why You are Going